Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

 \subsection{Applications of the Characterization}

-Our new Definition \ref{def:conbility} can be used in a variety of contexts to establish true Poincar\'e inequalities under \textit{a priori} weaker connectivity properties.
+Our Therem \ref{thm:contheorem} can be used in a variety of contexts to establish Poincar\'e inequalities under \textit{a priori} weaker connectivity properties.

-The first result concerns metric spaces with weak Ricci bounds.
+The first result concerns metric spaces with weak Ricci bounds, where Theorem \ref{thm:mcp} states that any MCP-space admits some Poincar\'e inequality.
 These spaces originally arose following the work of Cheeger and Colding on Ricci limits \cite{ChCAlmost, ChC97}.
-Many different definitions appeared such as different definitions for $CD(K,n)$\cite{sturmCDI, sturmCD, lott2009ricci}, $CD^*(K,n)$ \cite{bacher2010localization} and a strengthening $RCD(K,n)$ \cite{ambrosio2014metric, ambrosio2015riemannian}.
+Many different definitions appeared such as different definitions for $CD(K,n)$ \cite{sturmCDI, sturmCD, lott2009ricci}, $CD^*(K,n)$ \cite{bacher2010localization} and a strengthening $RCD(K,n)$ \cite{ambrosio2014metric, ambrosio2015riemannian}.
 Ohta also defined a very weak form of a Ricci bound by the \textit{measure contraction property} and introduced $MCP(K,N)$-spaces \cite{ohta}.
 Spaces satisfying one of the stronger conditions ($CD(K,N)$, $RCD(K,N)$ or $RCD(K,N)^*$) were all known to admit $(1,1)$-Poincar\'e inequalities \cite{rajala2012interpolated}.
 It was also known that a non-branching $MCP(K,N)$-space would admit a $(1,1)$-Poincar\'e inequality.
 This was observed by Renesse \cite{Renesse}, whose proof was essentially a repetition of classical arguments in \cite{ChCAlmost}.
 However, Rajala had conjectured that this assumption of non-branching was inessential. $MCP(K,n)$ spaces are interesting partly because they are known to include some very non-Euclidean geometries such as the Heisenberg group and certain Carnot-groups \cite{Juillet09,rizzi2016measure}.
-We are able to prove the following.